Tips for solo road trippers — travel North America in solitary style.

 Don’t drive when you’re tired.
 It’s a simple piece of advice, but when you travel solo it can be tempting to get from point A to point B quickly, and as the only driver you don’t have the luxury of sharing the responsibilities with another person.
 This means no passenger seat napping for you!
 If you’re going to be driving past dinnertime, don’t risk it—make sure you have a plan for where you want to sleep at night and be realistic as to how far you can actually drive.

 Share your location (with the right people).
 Because you’re on the road by yourself, it’s difficult for anyone else to know where you are unless you’re proactive about it.
 It’s a good practice to let people close to you, like friends, significant others, family and emergency contacts, know where you are in case something happens.
-On the opposite end of the spectrum, it’s also a smart idea to keep your location private from those you don’t know well, such as strangers you meet in person or online.
+On the opposite end of the spectrum, it’s also a smart idea to keep your location private from those you don’t know well.
 Make sure your privacy settings on social media are the level you want if you choose to share about your trip in real time.